Turin Festive Food

 Wednesday 20 December 2017

-En route to Turin we stop at Galliate where we are treated to a special welcome to Piedmont - sampling traditional local specialities inside an impressive 15th century castle.
+We fly to Milan.
+En route to Turin, we stop at Galliate where we are treated to a special welcome to Piedmont sampling traditional local specialities inside an impressive 15th-century castle.

 Thursday 21 December 2017

-During our first morning in Turin, we see how chocolate is made before exploring the Porta Palatina, original gateway of Julia Augusta Taurinorum and its archaeological park.
-After lunch we visit the Egyptian Museum, home to one of the world’s most important assemblages of Egyptian material.
+During our first morning in Turin, we take a walk through the centre of the city on our way to taking part in chocolate tasting.
+We then explore the Porta Palatina, the original gateway of Julia Augusta Taurinorum and its archaeological park.
+After lunch, we visit the Egyptian Museum, home to one of the world’s most important assemblages of Egyptian material.

 Friday 22 December 2017

-We learn the secrets of the beans behind the classic Italian espresso before we leave for the rice fields at Vettigné – a magical site, rising from the low-lying mists of surrounding rice fields.
-We can help make our own ‘panissa’, the local rice dish, which we enjoy at lunch.
+We learn the secrets of the beans behind the classic Italian espresso before we take a tour of the city and make our way to Superga, the burial place of the royal family of Savoy.
 Spend some free time Christmas shopping this afternoon in Turin.

 Saturday 23 December 2017